PrestaShop/prestashop.github.io/content/news/posts/2023/contributor-interview-louis-authie.md

  - contribution
 ---

-**Have you ever wondered who’s hiding behind a Crowdin username?
+**Have you ever wondered who’s hiding behind a GitHub username?
 It’s time to find out!
 Contributor interviews are a great way of getting to know the people who participate in the PrestaShop project.**

 **This month, meet Louis Authie, aka [LouisAUTHIE](https://github.com/LouisAUTHIE).**